 More tutorials to continue setting up your eportfolio:

-ABOUT ARTIFACTS: Before you add any of your artifacts to the site, make sure you have created the Archive folder and put your artifacts there.
-See First Step: Create Artifact Folder in Google Drive instructions.
+ABOUT ARTIFACTS: Before you add any of your artifacts to the site, make sure you have created the Artifacts folder and put your artifacts there.
+See the ePortfolio requirements section.

 Update and Personalize your ePortfolio